-The Yale Office of Cooperative Research and the Yale Entrepreneurial Institute are continuing to expand programs and support for Yale entrepreneurs aiming to start companies based upon intellectual property coming from Yale research.
+The Yale Office of Cooperative Research is continuing to expand programs and support for Yale entrepreneurs aiming to start companies based upon intellectual property coming from Yale research.
 As part of this effort, Yale is pleased to offer a pre-negotiated Startup License.
 This license is intended to greatly speed up and streamline the licensing process.

 The Startup License is based on transparency and fairness, offering the exact same, very favorable terms to all Yale startups.
 It has been designed in consultation with attorneys that represent startups, seasoned entrepreneurs, and investors to be a “no negotiation” license that any of them can encourage Yale entrepreneurs to sign without reservation.
 By reducing the time and legal expense to get a license done, entrepreneurs can focus their efforts on developing their businesses.
 Further, by reducing all uncertainty as to the terms of the license, startups can comfortably take an option to license the technology, thus deferring the need to sign the license until such time that they feel ready to assume the responsibilities of a licensee.

 While Yale’s primary mission in licensing technology to startups is to promote the development of products or services that benefit society based upon Yale research, Yale does seek a reasonable financial return from its licensees so that it can reinvest in its education and research missions.
 Understanding that startups need to carefully ration their precious equity and cash in its early phases, Yale has adopted a new approach: the typical upfront “payment” for the license has been replaced with a “liquidity event” payment, due only if, and when, the company achieves an IPO or becomes acquired.
 No cash or equity is due to the university upon signing the license.
 The “liquidity event” payment is 1% of the company’s value upon sale or IPO, but can be significantly reduced if companies have paid patent expenses and other bills on time.